HertogeSimon/CTF-Monitoring/README.md

 1. Add a volume to the Bro container overwriting local.bro
 1. Add a filter to the logstash pipeline if necessary
-1. Add new fields to logstash-template.json
+1. Add the new fields to logstash-template.json

+Note: At the moment, a lot of bro output does not get processed.
+You can enable these by moving logstash filters from the disabled to the default pipeline directory.

 **How do I change X?**